Frichetten/appID-2-acctID/README.md

 ## Note

 As of March 24th, 2023 this technique no longer works.
 AWS has disabled the API.
-This repo will remain available as a means of showing a neat vuln in an AWS API.
+This repo will remain available as a means of showing a neat AWS API.
 Details can be found in [this](https://frichetten.com/blog/undocumented-amplify-api-leak-account-id/) blog post.